spw-dtic/bootstrap4/README.md

 # Migration from a Bootstrap 4 components v1

-**Please read this file if you update Bootstrap 4 components from v1.x to v2.x**
+**Please read this file if you update Bootstrap 4 from v1.x to v2.x**
 We did refactor the *Layout / Grid* component by moving the *Grid* part to the *Create Row*.

 As a result, when you want to create some columns, you will need to check the *Create Row / Columns* checkbox and then select the type of grid that you want to use (*Predefined* or *Custom*).